 How We Gather (and How to Interpret) Our Data

 We regularly survey area Consumers' Checkbook and Consumer Reports subscribers for their feedback on services they have used.
-For our survey on electricians, we asked consumers to rate their experiences with companies they had most recently used “inferior,” “adequate,” or “superior” on several aspects of service, including “doing work properly on the first try,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall performance.”
-Our Ratings Tables show the percent of each company’s surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each question.
+We sometimes also survey subscribers to various other websites and publications and survey a sampling of other area consumers.
+For our survey on electricians, we asked consumers to rate their experiences with companies they had most recently used "inferior," "adequate," or "superior" on several aspects of service, including "doing work properly on the first try," "starting and completing work promptly," "letting you know cost early," "advice on service options and costs," and "overall performance."
+Our ratings tables show the percent of each company's surveyed customers who rated it "superior" (as opposed to "inferior" or "adequate") on each question.

 Since many companies were rated by rather small numbers of raters, small differences between two companies in the percentage of raters who gave a particular rating (say, "superior") should be ignored.
 The table below gives a rough guide to minimum differences you should look for in deciding on one company over another.